HostBox/nette-paypal-payment-buttons/README.md

     {control subscribe}
     {control qRCodes}

-    // settings editing in Template
-    {control donate, quantity => 10, tax => 10.5}
+    // temporary(only for this render) settings editing in Template {control donate, quantity => 10, tax => 10.5}